By Susan Fallon Brown

 As with any organization, employees can be your biggest advocates or critics, so it’s important to nurture those relationships.
 Retaining and recruiting are more closely aligned than you might think.
 Make sure that your current employees feel valued and that your agency provides a culture they want to be a part of.
 Take the results of your Federal Employee Viewpoints Survey seriously.
 The responses can be huge indicators of what you’re doing well, or where improvements need to be made.

 Many federal employees are fiercely loyal to their agency.
 Talk to your top-performers and make them your agency ambassadors, whether that’s online, in videos, or through written content.
 Testimonials remain the most powerful form of a brand, and at the end of the day, a brand is nothing if not great storytelling.
-In fact, data show that employee referrals resulted in more than 30% of all hires overall in 2016 and 45% of internal hires.
+In fact,

 Use your mission, leverage your current employees, and tell your agency’s story.
 You’ll be amazed at the kind of talent you attract when you do.